What is does dyed-to-order mean?

-I recommend, since this is hand-dyed small-batch fiber, you alternate skeins, row by row.
+I recommend, since this is hand-dyed small-batch fiber, you alternate skeins row-by-row.
 That way any tonality, no matter how subtle, is evenly distributed throughout.
-This will help avoid unwanted/distracting pooling in your garment and give your a FO you are gonna looooove <3
+This will help avoid unwanted/distracting pooling in your garment and give you a FO you are gonna looooove <3

 Will my yarn be the exact color it is on my computer or phone?

 So monitors vary little by little.
 All my yarn is photographed in a light box with a neutral grey background, hoping you give you the most accurate reading possible.
 I use my very discretionary, dyers-eye to make sure photos match what I'm seeing in real life.
 I've done my absolute best to show accurate rending of every single colorway.
 I recommend turning the brightness on your screen up all the way.